khgame/namestore/docs/philosophy/design-principles.md

 # Design Principles

-NameStore is built on a foundation of software engineering principles and philosophical clarity.
+NameStore is built on a foundation of software engineering best practices.

 ## SOLID Principles